hazrmard/EngineeringScienceBuilding/docs/7-analysis-cooling-tower.md

 ![clusters](img/7-ct-power-clusters.gif)

 On default options, no clusters are found.
-However, most of the power states are distributes along high power consumption for the two fans.
+However, most of the power states are distributed along high power consumption for the two fans.
 The condenser water pump shows an even distribution across measurements.
 In this case, the concentration around high fan power makes sense as the source data mostly had fan power set to 100% of maximum frequency.

 ## Evaporative cooling model